 Each time I look at them, I’m transported to summer holidays—that’s the type of “special” feeling I’m going for.

 I do a lot of experimentation as I paint, but I also have some techniques that I keep going back to:

 1. Allow the paint to flow

-Sometimes I’ll use acrylic washed down so it can be use like watercolour and I let the water take over.
+Sometimes I’ll use heavily pigmented acrylic paints mixed with water so it can be use like watercolour and I let the water take over.
 I won’t let it drip exactly, but I will allow it to find its way across the canvas.
 It’s a bit of a gamble doing it this way, but you can get some great, watery effects.
 I then add just a bit of white to give a sense of waves crashing onto the beach.

 2. Don’t try to be photo-realistic